Skip to main content

 Execution reconciliation

-Execution reconciliation is the process of aligning the external state of reality for orders and positions (both closed and open) with the current system state built from events.
-This process is primarily applicable to live trading, which is why only the LiveExecutionEngine includes reconciliation capabilities.
+Execution reconciliation is the process of aligning the external state of reality for orders and positions (both closed and open) with the current system internal state built from events.
+This process is primarily applicable to live trading, which is why only the LiveExecutionEngine has reconciliation capability.

 There are two main scenarios for reconciliation:

-• Previous Cached Execution State: If cached execution state exists, information from reports is used to generate events to align the state
+• Previous Cached Execution State: Where cached execution state exists, information from reports is used to generate missing events to align the state

-• No Previous Cached Execution State: If there is no cached state, all orders and positions that exist externally are generated from scratch
+• No Previous Cached Execution State: Where there is no cached state, all orders and positions that exist externally are generated from scratch

 Reconciliation configuration